 Students may elect to withdraw from a course.
-All requests for withdrawing from courses must be submitted to the Registrar by filling out the Add/Drop Form (available https://portal.lcc.lt/academics/forms-requests-and-policies).
-The Program Director's signature is required.
+All requests for withdrawing from courses must be submitted to the Registrar and Program Director by email.
 See the Financial Section for financial implications of dropping a course.

 ACADEMIC DEBT

 Academic debt for graduate students is a failed grade in required major courses only.
 Failed courses in this category must be repeated.
 In cases when there are electives in required major courses, a student can choose another course option.
 However, repeating a failed course is strongly recommended as failed grade affects cumulative grade point average and is listed on the diploma supplement.